- Gender and Relationships

 My youngest son started smoking when he turned 18.
 Now, at a few months past his 19th birthday, he wants to quit.
 When I asked him what his motivation for quitting was, he said he had a whole list of reasons but the biggest one was that he was having a hard time breathing.
 He said that when he takes a deep breath, it feels like his lungs have shrunk.
 Even just eating a burger makes him want to gasp for breath.
 That's how it is with codependency.
 I felt like I couldn't breath.
 Even simple tasks took more energy than I wanted to give them.
 Now, I feel like there's more air up here.
 Or maybe I've just grown a pair.
 Of lungs, I mean.

-Taking care of yourself means giving yourself what you need - a bath, a rest, a vacation, a pat on the back, or even professional counseling.
+Taking care of yourself means giving yourself what you need - a bath, a rest, a vacation, a pat on the back, the courage to speak up, or even professional counseling.
 Only you know what you need.

 Books that have helped me on the journey.